mendix/docs/content/howto/web-modeler/webmodeler-how-to-microflows-exclsplit-p2.md

 ---
-title: "Configure an Exclusive Split in the Web Modeler Step 2: Embedding the Microflow to Your App"
+title: "Configure an Exclusive Split in the Web Modeler Step 2: Embed the Microflow to Your App"
 category: "Web Modeler"
 description: "This how to describes the process of configuring an exclusive split in the Mendix Web Modeler."
 tags: ["web modeler", "microflows", "exclusive split", "pages"]